PaoloMazzon/Astro/docs/classes/Tileset.md

     ]

 This would create a 12x9 tileset, where the top-left of that grid is (0, 0) in the tileset and the bottom-right is at position (11, 8).
-Each non-zero value represents a sprite frame - 1.
+Each non-zero value represents a cell - 1.

-> 📝 Sprite frames are indexed starting at 1 instead of 0 because the tileset treats zero as empty
-> spaces.
-Note that methods like [draw_sprite](Renderer.md#draw_sprite) still expect to be indexed
-> from 0.

 ### add_tileset
-`add_tileset(sprite, gid)`
+`add_tileset(texture, gid)`

 Parameters
- + `sprite -> lib/Drawing::Sprite` Sprite to use for the new tileset.
+ + `texture -> lib/Drawing::Texture` or `lib/Drawing::Surface` Texture for the tileset.
- + `gid -> Num` What number to start indexing this sprite at.
+ + `gid -> Num` What number to start indexing this tileset at.

-Adds a new sprite/tileset to the tileset, using the GID to differentiate between sprites.
+Adds a new tileset to the tileset, using the GID to differentiate between textures.
-When you create a tileset, the sprite you provide automatically has GID 1.
+When you create a tileset, the texture you provide automatically has GID 1.
 This means all indices in the grid 1 or higher are treated as frames for that tileset - 1.
 If you introduce another tileset at GID 100, anytime you have a cell with value 100 or higher, it will be drawn from the new tileset with frame cell - 100.
 This is primarily for Tiled map loading.